 Happy New Year everyone.
-This year we’re thankful to have wrapped up a relatively peaceful year, which was a goal of ours after many years of nearly constant major life changes like […]
+This year we’re thankful to have wrapped up a relatively peaceful year, which was a goal of ours after many years of nearly constant major life changes like I wrote about […]

 This is it.
 The moment I’ve been training for.
 We’ve got one more FastPass+ to hit before our lunch reservation on the other side of Magic Kingdom.
-The hot Orlando sun beats […]
+The hot Orlando sun beats down heavy.
+The […]

 I decided to take stock of my well-being and health routines now that we’re on the other side of a chaotic summer.
-I got my annual physical with blood work, got my […]
+I got my annual physical with blood work, got my teeth cleaned, and […]

 I joined Twitter on April 1, 2008, which puts me in the 84th percentile for my Twitter age, an early adopter.
 I loved the platform for many years, but recently Twitter and I reached a point of no return in our relationship.
 It’s over.
 I think.

 A switch flipped inside of me after college.
 I became obsessed with being successful and getting rich.
 I devoured self-help books like popcorn shrimp.
-How to Win Friends, 7 Habits, Think and […]
+How to Win Friends, 7 Habits, Think and Grow Rich, Richest […]

 What does it mean to create a masterpiece?
 I’ve been thinking a lot about this lately.
 Here’s what I’m thinking.